BingChills/liff-test3/README.md

 # Linkz Gameplay

 A gamified loyalty platform.
-The main features in include coupon collection and character summoning application built with Next.js, React, and Phaser.
+The main features include coupon collection and character summoning application built with Next.js, React, and Phaser.
 Users can collect points from different stores, summon characters, and redeem coupons.

 ## Tech Stack